Kevin Nisbet: International career

 On 16 March 2021, Nisbet received his first Scotland call-up ahead of 2022 World Cup qualifiers against Austria, Israel and Faroe Islands.
 Nisbet made his international debut on 31 March, appearing as a substitute in a 4–0 win against the Faroe Islands.
 He was one of three strikers selected in the Scotland squad for the delayed UEFA Euro 2020 tournament, and scored his first international goal in a pre-tournament friendly against the Netherlands.
 Nisbet appeared as a substitute in each of Scotland's three matches at the Euro 2020 finals.

+After two years out of the squad, partly due to a long-term knee injury, Nisbet was recalled for the UEFA Euro 2024 qualifying matches in June 2023.